The UK School Deregistration Guide & Letter Template

 The rules governing how a child is removed from a school register are dictated by the Education (Pupil Registration) (England) Regulations 2006.

-⚖️ The Law on Deregistration
+The Law on Deregistration

 Under Regulation 8(1)(d), the headteacher must delete a pupil’s name from the admissions register if they receive written notification from the parent that the pupil is receiving education otherwise than at school.

-This means the power lies entirely with you.
 Once the headteacher receives your formal written notice, they have a statutory duty to remove your child's name and inform the Local Authority.
 They cannot delay this process, demand a meeting first, or refuse your request.

-How to Deregister: The 3-Step Process
+How to Deregister: The Step-by-Step Process

-Step 1: Write the Deregistration Letter
+Step 2: Write the Deregistration Letter

 The notification must be in writing (a formal letter or an email directly to the headteacher).
 It must clearly state that you are withdrawing your child to take responsibility for their education under Elective Home Education (EHE).
 You do not legally need to name the online school you are moving to, though you can if you wish.

-Step 2: Submit the Notice
+Step 3: Submit the Notice

 Send the email or hand-deliver the letter to the school office (requesting a receipt).
 We highly recommend keeping a copy for your own records, along with proof of postage or a read-receipt if sent digitally.

-Step 3: The School Informs the Local Authority
+Step 4: The School Informs the Local Authority

 Upon receipt of your letter, the school will remove your child from the register from the date you specified.
 The school is legally required to inform the Local Authority that your child has been deregistered for EHE.
 You do not need to contact the Local Authority yourself to initiate this.